 In shallower water regions, an accurate knowledge of seafloor depths is important for navigational purposes and for warnings of hazards to shipping.
 It is also important for offshore resource exploration and exploitation (such as fisheries and hydrocarbons), hazardous waste disposal, and for general marine spatial planning such as for Marine Protected Areas and Marine Conservation Zones.
 The ocean floor also holds a reservoir of natural resources such as oil and gas.

-The consensus within the scientific community is that currently less than 20% of the world's ocean floor has been mapped.
 In the image below, areas shown in blue are based on measured data or pre-generated grids and the areas in black are based on interpolation.

 The Nippon Foundation-GEBCO Seabed 2030 Project aims to map the global seafloor by 2030.
 The method that Seabed 2030 is using to determine the coverage, and progress to date, is given on the Mapping Progress page on the Seabed 2030 web site.